 The Asia Group Capital Advisory Partners, LLC (TAG CAP) is a boutique capital advisory firm specializing in cross-border transactions across the Asia-Pacific region.
 The practice is anchored in Hong Kong and Washington D.C., and covers markets from the Mekong to the Potomac.
 The firm focuses on connecting private equity, multinational corporate, sovereign, and non-traditional sources of capital with leading technology, consumer, energy, and healthcare assets that reflect political, socioeconomic, and strategic dynamics at play throughout our core markets.

-We draw on unparalleled relationships and decades of experience in every leading and emerging market in Asia to identify, advance, and execute unique investments for companies on both sides of the Pacific.
+TAG CAP views the Asia-Pacific as an interconnected network of economic, political, and demographic changes.
+Drawing on unparalleled relationships and decades of experience in every leading and emerging market in Asia, TAG CAP identifies and executes unique investments for companies on both sides of the Pacific.

-He received his B.A. from the University of California, San Diego, a Certificate in music and political philosophy from the University of Erevan in Soviet Armenia, and his Doctorate in International Relations from Brasenose College at Oxford University where he was a Distinguished Marshall Scholar.
-He is married to Dr. Lael Brainard, former Under Secretary for International Affairs, Department of Treasury, and together they live in Washington, D.C. with their three daughters.
+Dr. Campbell has served in many civic and government positions and is the author or editor of ten books, including the recently published The Pivot: The Future of American Statecraft in Asia.
+He received a bachelor of arts degree from the University of California, San Diego, a certificate in music and political philosophy from the University of Erevan in Soviet Armenia, and his doctorate in international relations from Brasenose College at Oxford University where he was a Distinguished Marshall Scholar.